 Can an attorney who allegedly counsels a client to breach a non-compete be sued by the client’s former employer for tortious interference with contract?
 The answer may be yes, at least according to the U.S. District Court for the Western District of Kentucky, which recently refused to dismiss such claim in Pinnacle Surety Services, Inc. v.
 Mannion Stigger, LLP.

 Plaintiff Hires the Employees & Has Them Sign a Non-Compete

 A short time later, Wells Fargo filed suit against the employees and Pinnacle.
-In a twist that may have fueled the subsequent lawsuit, the attorney defendants undertook to represent both Pinnacle and their pre-existing clients, the employees.
+In a twist that may have fueled the subsequent lawsuit, the attorneys undertook to represent both Pinnacle and their pre-existing clients, the employees.
 The Wells Fargo suit was settled a month after it was filed.

 The Employees Resign & Begin Competing

 The relationship between the employees and Pinnacle quickly soured and they began planning an early exit.
-In early May 2014, the attorney defendants sent a letter to Pinnacle on behalf of the employees proposing to end the relationship.
+In early May 2014, the attorneys sent a letter to Pinnacle on behalf of the employees proposing to end the relationship.